 For further details, see Our approach as a sustainable bank

-We have conducted a materiality analysis to establish which sustainability issues our stakeholders consider priorities.
-It has also enabled us to identify issues that call for strategic vision and to monitor emerging trends with a view to minimizing risks and maximizing opportunities.
+We regularly carry out a materiality analysis to establish which material issues our stakeholders consider priorities.
+It enables us to identify issues that call for strategic vision and to monitor emerging trends with a view to minimizing risks and maximizing opportunities.
 The results of the analysis can be seen in our materiality matrix.

 At UniCredit, we are conscious of the important role we play in the economy, so we focus our efforts on how to anticipate economic trends and adapt our services to the current and emerging needs of our customers.
 By adopting this approach, we believe we can transform today's challenges into growth opportunities for our customers, for our bank and for the entire economic system.

-UniCredit has long been committed to instituting a culture of sustainability among employees, developing awareness of the fundamental role that they play every day in making the bank stronger, more secure and more responsible in social, economic and environmental terms.
-Educational programs such as the Risk Academy or courses on sustainability at UniCredit demonstrate our commitment in this area.
+UniCredit has long been committed to fostering a culture of sustainability among employees, developing awareness of the fundamental role that they play every day in making the bank stronger, more secure and more responsible in social, economic and environmental terms.
+In order to achieve a positive work environment, our bank is committed to promoting a corporate culture based on work-life balance

 Our communities are one of the cornerstones of our approach to sustainability.
 We are fully aware of our responsibilities as a commercial bank, so we work to encourage financial inclusion, as well as to promote social inclusion in the communities in which we operate.
-While we pride ourselves on our ability to serve the international needs of our customers, we take our role as a local financial institution every bit as seriously.
+While we pride ourselves on our ability to serve the international needs of our customers, we take our role as a local financial institution just as seriously.

 At UniCredit, we are working every day to minimize the environmental impacts of our operations, both direct and indirect.
 This applies especially to our carbon footprint and our efforts to mitigate climate change.
 We also finance technologies for the development of renewable energy sources, and we actively seek out solutions to minimize our role in financed emissions.